 Once the above information has been added, click 'Add'.

 - A temporary authentication code will be generated.
 Click on the code and it will automatically copy to your clipboard.

-- Back within the portal mobile app, paste in the temporary MFA authentication code into the field provided and click 'Verify'.
+- Back in the portal mobile app, paste the temporary MFA authentication code into the field provided and click 'Verify'.

 Select your security questions from the drop down box and enter your answers in the spaces provided.
 Ensure you enter in a recovery email, then click ‘Finish’.

 - A success message will appear.
 MFA is now set up and you can now access your portal.

 - Now that MFA is enabled, each time you log in to your portal you will be asked to provide a second form of identity verification.